 - Minimization of Costs – All attempts shall be made to minimize the costs of financial transactions related to implementing investment strategies.

 Types of Investments

-All eligible investments are detailed in ORC Chapter 135 and summarized below:
+All eligible investments are detailed in ORC Chapter 135.

 Length of Investment